Arrtourz/YOLOV5-Mask-Detection/README.md

 Run commands below to resume training on mask dataset (dataset auto-downloads on first use).
 Training times for YOLOv5s are 10 hours on a GTX1060TI (multi-GPU times faster).
-Use the largest `--batch-size` your GPU allows (batch sizes shown for 16 GB devices).

 ```bash
 $ python train.py --resume
 ```